-For caption options, watch on YouTube.com.
+For closed-captioning, watch this video on YouTube.com.

 Diameter at breast height, or DBH, is the standard for measuring trees.
 DBH refers to the tree diameter measured at 4.5 feet above the ground.